ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models

 In this section, we conduct the simulation evaluations across three benchmarks, \ie, LIBERO~\cite{liu2023libero}, LIBERO-Plus~\cite{fei2025libero}, and VLABench~\cite{zhang2025vlabench}, to comprehensively evaluate our approach's performance and generalization capabilities under diverse task structures.

-\textbf{LIBERO Benchmark.} LIBERO is a widely adopted simulation benchmark for evaluating generalist robotic policies.
-It consists of four task suites, \ie, LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long.
-It is designed to probe a different aspect of policy capability, including spatial awareness, object-centric manipulation, goal completion, and long-horizon reasoning.
-Each suite consists of $10$ tasks and provides $50$ human-teleoperated demonstrations per task for policy training.
-Following the official evaluation protocol, we evaluate our policy on all tasks within the benchmark.
-For each task, the policy is evaluated over $50$ independent trials, resulting in $500$ rollouts in total.
+\textbf{LIBERO Benchmark.} We evaluate our approach on LIBERO benchmark, which targets four distinct robot capabilities: spatial awareness (Spatial), object manipulation (Object), goal completion (Goal), and long-horizon reasoning (Long).
+Each task suite consists of $10$ tasks and provides $50$ human-teleoperated demonstrations per task for policy training.
+The evaluation is conducted following the official evaluation protocol.
+For each task, the policy is evaluated over $50$ trials, amounting to $2,000$ total rollouts.

 As reported in Table~\ref{tab:libero}, the quantitative evaluation results demonstrate that our proposed approach outperforms existing methods across all tracks.
-Compared to the previous state-of-the-art method $\pi_{0.5}$, our approach achieves a $1.6\%$ absolute improvement in average success rate, highlighting the clear advantages of incorporating action-space guidance.
-Notably, we observe a pronounced improvement on the LIBERO-Long suite, where tasks require long-horizon manipulation with strict error control.
-We attribute this advantage to the nature of our proposed ACoT.
-Particularly, unlike language- or vision-CoT, whose intermediate reasoning remains abstract or indirect with respect to action execution, our proposed ACoT naturally operates in precise representation.
-Through leveraging actions as intermediate reasoning tokens, the model feeds the following action head with structured and fine-grained guidance, which significantly enhances the robustness to error accumulation in long-horizon manipulation tasks.
+Compared to previous state-of-the-art method $\pi_{0.5}$, our approach achieves a $1.6\%$ absolute improvement in average.
+Notably, we observe a pronounced improvement on LIBERO-Long suite, where tasks require long-horizon manipulation with strict error control.
+Particularly, unlike Language- or Visual-CoT, whose intermediate reasoning remains abstract or indirect with respect to action execution, our proposed ACoT naturally operates in precise representation.
+Through leveraging actions as intermediate reasoning, the model feeds the action head with structured action guidance, which significantly enhances the robustness in long-horizon manipulation tasks.